 When you arrive, the dogs will be loud and excited to start your tour.
 They had some breakfast and are ready to run off all that energy!
 You’ll meet your musher, get into your sleigh and be on your way.

 You’ll wind through Canada’s old highway that is only used for cross-country skiing and, you guessed it, Dog Sledding!
 The Canadian Rockies in the distance and snow-capped trees make it a serious bucket-list moment.
+During your tour, the tour guide will stop to show you some beautiful view points and share some history about the area.

 Also, don’t worry about pictures because you’ll have more than enough time to get as many shots as you want!
 The mushers stop and take pictures of you and the dogs throughout the entire tour.